 LWT will also accept a secondary school completion credential for homeschool from the state and accredited entity the homeschool credential was completed in.

-Applicants must be 18 years or older by the first day class.
-LWT will need to photocopy a government issued identification card or birth certificate to verify that the applicant is over the age of 18 by the desired start date.
+Applicants must be at least 17 years or older to enroll in classes, however they need to turn 18 by the last day class.
+LWT will need to photocopy a government issued identification card or birth certificate to verify that the applicant will be over the age of 18 by the time of graduation.

 All applicants must pass an eye examination, with or without corrective lenses, to prove near vision acuity on Jaeger J2 at 12 in. or greater (≥30.5 cm).
 Proof is required from the appointment and needs to have been done within the last year.